DDurbaa/Minigamer/README.md

 🎯 Purpose

 The project was created as a technical and creative exercise in replicating well-known game mechanics using web technologies.
-It allowed me to explore UI interactivity, timing logic, animations, and simple backend systems.
 💻 Technologies Used:

     JavaScript, HTML, CSS